 Sports, in some ways are a rite of passage for children.
 It may start as just something to keep them active (or out of trouble), but can eventually turn into a passion of theirs.
 UH-OH!
 With all the practicing, games, and workouts, it seems that you as a mom are missing out on valuable “you time”.
 You love your family and want your kid to be the best athlete, but you also know you need time to decompress and care for yourself.
-How do you create an environment for them while still making time for your own personal development?
+How do you create an environment for them while still making time for your own sports mom self-care?

 You do that by keeping the main thing the main thing.
 Stay with me here.
 When you are considering enrolling your child in sports keep these things in mind.
 These will help you nurture a fine athlete AND maintain sanity while doing it.

 One school of thought is to meticulously plan every second of your day.
 Not only is that exhausting, it’s not sustainable.
 The reality is some things are more important and other things won’t get done.
 That’s OK.
 If your child has practice, but you also have to pick up the dry cleaning, go to the store for dinner, write a report for work, etc., look at these and say “This isn’t going to get done today, and that’s OK”.
 The world will still turn if you leave the dry cleaning for tomorrow.
 The main thing in this situation is your family.

 This one might sting a bit, but hear me out.
 Roughly 2% of college athletes make it to the pro level.
 Yes, there are the Lebron James’s of the world, but they are few and far between.
 Evaluate WHY you want your child to play sports.
 Do you want them to develop leadership skills, learn how to work in team settings, build character and discipline, or get a scholarship to college?
 The main thing here is the WHY.
 Why do you want them to be better athletes?
 They can still be kids and develop all the dimensions of their personality and be great athletes… which leads me to my next point.

 If your children are having fun, they will be better athletes